agarrharr/learning/readme.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Adam Harris has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Adam Garrett-Harris has waived all copyright and related or neighboring rights to this work.